sanich123/sanich123/README.md

 </h2>

 <p>
 In 2020, I got interested in frontend development and since that time I have been writing code all the time.
 I do not have a technical background, but I am passionate, hardworking and very persistent.
-I work in the teaching field and am looking for a job as a software engineer</p>
+I work in the teaching field and I am looking for a job as a software engineer</p>

 <h3 align="center"><b>Projects:</b></h3>
 <table>